Large Language Model with Region-guided Referring and Grounding for CT Report Generation: Methods

 where $\odot$ indicates element-wise multiplication.

-The previous works~\cite{ma2024groma,guo2024regiongpt,you2023ferret,wang2024visionllm,zhang2023gpt4roi} solely consider texture features, ignoring the essential geometry features for assessing lesion size and location in medical contexts.
-In contrast, our method includes it as a supplementary feature.
+Previous works~\cite{ma2024groma,guo2024regiongpt,you2023ferret,wang2024visionllm,zhang2023gpt4roi} extract local features by only encoding cropped regions, focusing exclusively on texture features while neglecting the essential geometry features necessary for assessing lesion size and location in medical contexts.
+In contrast, our method incorporates them as supplementary features.
 Specifically, we introduce the geometry information by encoding the region mask $M_{A_j}$, which is uncropped to preserve the original size and position.
-A lightweight volume encoder $f_M$ is used to extract geometry features $\mathcal{L}_{A_j}^{g}$, followed by a fully connected layer $f_P$ to project these features for LLM input.
+A lightweight mask encoder $f_M$ is used to extract geometry features $\mathcal{L}_{A_j}^{g}$, followed by a fully connected layer $f_P$ to project these features for LLM input.
 This process is formulated as follows:

 The local features $\mathcal{L}_{A_j}$ are obtained by concatenating the texture features $\mathcal{L}_{A_j}^{t}$ and geometry features $\mathcal{L}_{A_j}^{g}$:

 Typically, the local features $\mathcal{L}_A$ comprise multiple regions $\mathcal{L}_{A_j}$, each providing specific information for a distinct anatomical area within the CT volumes: